Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 ### Requirements gathering
 - What is the question we are trying to answer?
 - What is the impact of this question and how will it help the company?
+(This can be different from what's asked for)
 - How and when will you use the data?
 E.g. in a dashboard shown in weekly meeting, to import into email tool, to put in slides, to send as schedule, to create alerts from, to put into spreadsheet that then does further transformation?
 - Who will be interested in the data and needs access?
 - Any visualization requirements?